-In this article we’ll be going over hpe vs dell servers, and comparing and contrasting some of the different features and qualities that the procurement officer, system admin, or data center manager may be considering when making their decision.
+In this article we’ll be going over HPE vs Dell servers, and comparing and contrasting some of the different features and qualities that the procurement officer, system admin, or data center manager may be considering when making their decision.
+If you are in the market for upgrading your servers, make sure to plan appropriately so you can make the money you deserve off your used servers.

 HPE VS Dell Servers: The Factors